 Homebase: Best for Facilities Experiencing High Turnover

-An estimated 34% of nurses say they’ll likely leave their current roles by the end of 2022—some citing burnout and a high-stress environment as primary concerns.
+An estimated 30% of nurses say they are likely to quit their career due to the pandemic—some citing burnout and a high-stress environment as primary concerns.
 Homebase can help not only with scheduling software to help relieve employee burnout but also with hiring and onboarding tools to help you fill positions quickly and easily.
 It’s the only scheduling software on our list with hiring, onboarding, and other HR functions such as consulting.

 You’ll find Homebase ranking No. 1 on our best employee scheduling software.
 Here, it falls to No. 2 because it does not have as many nursing-specific tools as Deputy.
 It also has a lower score for popularity, although its user review scores are strong for both the software and the mobile app.
 Homebase got a perfect 5 out of 5 for pricing and reporting tools, and high scores for its general scheduling tools and ease of use.
 Overall, it scored 4.41 out of 5.

-Homebase’s pricing, unlike Deputy’s, is by location rather than person and includes unlimited employees.
+Homebase’s pricing, unlike Deputy’s, is by location rather than person and includes up to 20 employees.
 Depending on how many employees you have in your office, it could be a cheaper option.

 The free version primarily covers scheduling, time off, and communication.
 Like the others, it’s extremely limited, but it does stand out in that it has employee feedback tools, including shoutouts and pay advances.
-Further, it offers free job posting and applicant tracking, something the others don’t have at all.
+Further, it offers job posting and applicant tracking in its higher tiers, something the others don’t have at all.
 It ranks No. 1 for the best free employee scheduling software.

-Its Essentials Plan runs $19.95 per location per month ($14 per month with the annual plan) and offers a good toolset for scheduling and time tracking.
-However, if you want to track PTO and have time-off controls, you need the Plus Plan which runs $49.95 per location per month ($35 monthly with the annual plan).
-The All-in-One Plan offers HR and compliance support plus designing and storage of employee documents, and can relieve you of some of your HR burdens.
-It costs $99.95 per month ($70 per month per location on the annual plan).
+Its Essentials Plan runs $24.95 per location per month ($20 per month with the annual plan) and offers a good toolset for scheduling and time tracking.
+However, if you want to track PTO and have time-off controls, you need the Plus Plan which runs $59.95 per location per month ($48 monthly with the annual plan).
+The All-in-One Plan offers HR, new hire onboarding, and compliance support plus designing and storage of employee documents, and can relieve you of some of your HR burdens.
+It costs $99.95 per month ($80 per month per location on the annual plan).

 - Hiring: Keep your office well-staffed with Homebase’s hiring and onboarding tools, something none of the other software on our list offer (IntelyCare does tie to its temp agency, however).
 You can customize job descriptions for posting on hiring boards like Indeed, collect referrals, filter applications with screener questions, and track and communicate with candidates.